-Table 1 below gives a snapshot of which telecoms, media and internet sectors have grown, stagnated, declined or recovered in the past few years. ■ The network media industries have grown enormously, from \$13.8 billion to \$58.2 billion
+Table 1 below gives a snapshot of which telecoms, media and internet sectors have grown, stagnated, declined or recovered in the past few years.
+The network media industries have grown enormously, from \$13.8 billion to \$58.5 billion between 1984 and 2017.
+Table 2 below shows the trends.
+They account for approximately 72% of all revenue, and are thus the fulcrum upon which the media economy pivots.